IRS Appeals Process

 In this article we will discuss the Appeals Process of the Internal Revenue Service and the benefits that appeals can provide when dealing with the IRS.

-IRS Agents
+IRS Agents and IRS Appeal

 Revenue Officers are the collection personnel who take collection action against taxpayers.
 Generally these are the people who you get on the phone when you call the IRS about a tax debt.
+Typically, their understanding of tax law is more general in nature.

-The Settlement Officers in IRS appeals work separately from IRS examination (the auditors) and IRS collections (those who have the job of collecting back taxes).
-Their job is to give a fresh look to tax controversies.
-They are able to address a wide variety of tax issues, including audits, liens, levies, wage garnishments and rejected offers in compromise.
+The Settlement Officers in the independent office of appeals work separately from IRS examination (the auditors) and IRS collections (those who have the job of collecting back taxes).
+The job of this IRS employee is to give a fresh look to tax controversies in light of tax law.

 What is the Fastest Way to Speak with an IRS Agent?